This is not a paid endorsement

 - Copy an address from the “Receive” page on your own Bitcoin Wallet.

 - Paste that text into the “Withdrawal Address” field on the Bitaroo Withdrawal page (See below, top circle shown).

 - Select how urgently you want the funds cleared in your wallet.
 I’m usually patient and I’m happy to wait a week or two, so I select “Economy”, instead of “Standard” or “Priority” – this saves on fees.

 - Finally, click “max” to withdraw all your bitcoin.
 Then confirm.

 If you don’t immediately see some confirmation that funds have been detected in your wallet, it’s usually an issue with the software you are using.
 You can go to mempool.space, and paste the address that you used into the search bar at the top, and you’ll see some funds in that particular address.
-Initially it is “unconfirmed” and later it will be “confirmed”.
-An alternative is look in your Bitaroo Withdrawal page and click the transaction link.
+Initially, it is “unconfirmed” and later it will be “confirmed”.
+An alternative is to look in your Bitaroo Withdrawal page and click the transaction link.

 The next thing to do is repeat.
 Regularly buying and saving in bitcoin is likely to be a good strategy (not financial advice).
 To might wish to set up an automatic recurring purchase using Bitaroo’s DCA feature (dollar cost average).

 This will purchase bitcoin without your ongoing input, provided you maintain sufficient funds in your account.
 Use the Trade Page and change “limit” to “Recurring Buy (DCA)”, an example is shown below:

 If you don’t know why you should continue to accumulate bitcoin, I suggest you urgently learn what bitcoin actually is and decide for yourself.
 This is a syllabus for learning more.